-A’s score 7 in 7th to beat Angels; Trout hits 45th homer
+A’s score 7 in 7th to beat Angels 10-6; Trout hits 45th

 The A’s trailed 6-1 and had only four hits before batting around in the seventh, when the Angels used five pitchers.

-Josh Phegley started the comeback with a two-run home run off José Suarez.
+Josh Phegley started the comeback with a two-run homer off José Suarez.
 Ty Buttrey (6-7) came on and allowed Marcus Semien’s single, followed by walks to Matt Chapman, Matt Olson and Mark Canha to force in a run.
-Jurickson Profar walked in another run, and Khris Davis added an RBI groundout.
+Jurickson Profar walked to force in another run, and Khris Davis added an RBI groundout.

 Grossman followed with a first-pitch triple off Adalberto Mejía that sailed past Trout’s outstretched glove as he jumped for the ball near the fence.
 Grossman, who bats primarily left-handed, switched to the right side when the lefty Mejía was brought in.